zhenjiao/openlocTest/loc/de/articles/cloud-services-php-how-to-use-service-management.md

 ## How to: Create a cloud service

 When you create an application and run it in Azure, the code and configuration together are called an Azure [cloud service]  - known as a *hosted service* in earlier Azure releases.
-The **createHostedServices** method allows you to create a new hosted service by providing a hosted service name (which must be unique in Azure), a label (the base 64-endcoded hosted service name), and a **CreateServiceOptions** Objekt.
-Die [CreateServiceOptions] object allows you to set the location *oder* the affinity group for your service.
+The **createHostedServices** method allows you to create a new hosted service by providing a hosted service name (which must be unique in Azure), a label (the base 64-endcoded hosted service name), and a **CreateServiceOptions** object.
+The [CreateServiceOptions] object allows you to set the location *or* the affinity group for your service.

 	require_once 'vendor\autoload.php';